BedrockStreaming/bemlinter/packages/bemlinter/README.md

 Configuration file
 ------

-If you need more configuration you can use a configuration file:
+If you need more configuration you can use a json configuration file:

 ```json
 {